 What surprised me about iTimeKeep is that it isn't just a tool for avoiding missed time entries.
 It is also a fantastic tool to use every day for recording all of your time.
 The iTimeKeep interface is so incredibly well-designed and fast to use that I often prefer using iTimeKeep over the interface for my law firm's time entry software.
 And fortunately, it doesn't matter which one I use — time that I enter in iTimeKeep shows up on my firm system, and time that I enter in my firm's system shows up in iTimeKeep if I have to go back and edit an entry.

-But iTimeKeep is not just a product for your iPhone (and iPad and Apple Watch, and even Android).
+iTimeKeep is not just a product for your iPhone (and iPad and Apple Watch, and even Android).
 You can also use iTimeKeep on your computer via a secure website interface.
-Whether I am entering time in the office on my PC or at home on my Mac, I frequently use the desktop version of iTimeKeep to type my time entries in the clean and efficient interface.
+When I am in my office on my PC and at home on my Mac, the fastest way for me to enter time is using iTimeKeep in a web browser.
+With the web interface and the iPhone and iPad apps, it is very rare for a day to go by when I haven't used iTimeKeep at least once.

 No attorney enjoys time entry, but it is a necessary part of the practice of law for most of us.
 With iTimeKeep, you significantly reduce the friction associated with entering your time, especially when you record it contemporaneous with performing the work for your client.
 Thank you to Bellefield for sponsoring iPhone J.D. again this month, and thank you for creating this perfect example of an iPhone app that greatly improves the practice of law for attorneys.